 School field trip groups of 15 students or more are eligible for discounted rates.
 The maximum group size for Pre-K and Kindergarten is 60 group members and 125 students per group in grades first through twelve.

-For more information about bringing your next field trip to the National Aquarium, visit https://aqua.org/visit/groups and start planning your aquatic adventure today.
+For more information about bringing your next field trip to the National Aquarium, visit https://aqua.org/visit/groups or reach out directly via the form below and start planning your aquatic adventure today.
 The National Aquarium is located at 501 E. Pratt Street, Baltimore, Maryland.